realm/realm-kotlin-samples/MultiplatformDemoWithSync/README.md

 - The App must be configured for Flexible Sync with Dev Mode enabled.

+- A user must be created  under "App Users > Add New User".
+A fake email and password like "foo@bar.com" and "123456" can be used.

-- Replace the App identifier and the created user/password in [shared/src/commonMain/kotlin/io/realm/kotlin/demo/util/Constants.kt](./shared/src/commonMain/kotlin/io/realm/kotlin/demo/util/Constants.kt)
+- Insert the app identifier and the created user/password in [shared/src/commonMain/kotlin/io/realm/kotlin/demo/util/Constants.kt](./shared/src/commonMain/kotlin/io/realm/kotlin/demo/util/Constants.kt)

 ## 2 - Build and run for Android